 To kick things off, you wager on one side as normal.
 There are actually two ways to win your bet, though.
 The first is obviously for that side to win the matchup.
 The second is for them to take a lead of a certain size.
 In soccer, this might be two goals.
 In rugby, it might be 30pts at the high end, or as low as 14pts.
 If your chosen team hits this checkmark, your bet will automatically pay out as a winner, regardless of what happens in the rest of the match.
 PointsBet is our recommended site for early payout offers.

-These are an extremely popular form of betting sites bonus in the UK, and some Australian betting sites have made the smart choice to implement them too.
+These are an extremely popular form of betting bonuses in the UK, and some Australian betting sites have made the smart choice to implement them too.
 In Australia they might be called ‘Price Boosts’ or even ‘Power Plays’, but they work in the same way.
 You simply find a bet you like, and add it to your betslip.
 If you have an Odds Boost available, you then activate it and watch the price increase accordingly.

 Different bookies give out Odds Boosts in different ways.
 In the best cases, you simply get one each day, without needing to fulfill other requirements.
 Sometimes though, they’ll be given out as rewards for activating other promotions instead.
 Sportsbet (again) is a good site to check out for odds boosts.

 Sports betting sites aren’t as dominant in Australia as it is in other jurisdictions, with stricter regulations being a big reason for this.
 With that said, it’s certainly an increasingly successful industry, and – if you’re looking to start betting in Australia yourself – you’ve got a solid selection of options.
 These are headlined by well-known international brands like Betfair, but also include plenty of home-grown choices and new betting sites Australia has to offer today.